MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-skype-connectivity.md

 No. If your edge server proxy settings do not enable federation with the Skype for Business Online hosting provider (sipfed.online.lync.com) then this change will not affect that.
 However, the same DNS and certificate requirements that apply to federating with Skype for Business Online now also apply to federating with Skype users.

 **Our company is large and cannot change its edge configuration due to regulatory/compliance/etc reasons … what can we do?**
-Any on-premise organization that cannot change its edge server configuration as specified should reach out to product support at the earliest opportunity.
+Any on-premises organization that cannot change its edge server configuration as specified should reach out to product support at the earliest opportunity.

 ### Enabling Federation and Public IM Connectivity (PIC)